 This is part of our quick reads series; helping you stay informed without hogging your precious time.
 This post covers a wellbeing at work case study (in manufacturing) written up in Occupational Health in 2015.

 I’m sure you know when you are experiencing wellbeing and when you are not.
 However, this does not mean there is a clear, agreed definition of what wellbeing is; there isn’t.
-Wellbeing has often been coupled with health, having been first mention in the World Health Organisations 1947 constitution.
+Wellbeing has often been coupled with health, having been first mentioned in the World Health Organisations 1947 constitution.

 Wellbeing has two parts or types, the pure (hedonic) pleasure stuff and the more meaning based, purpose and values stuff (called eudaimonic).
 Wellbeing at work is influenced by organisational factors as well as personal ones.
 As such corporate wellbeing interventions increasingly focus on employee engagement and providing “good work” as well as a strong psychosocial environment.
 Psychosocial being the interaction between social factors and personal thoughts and behaviours.